telerik/kendo-ui-core/docs/web/datetimepicker/how-to/limit-datetimepicker-navigation-to-months.md

 # Limit Navigation to Months

-The example below demonstrates how to limit the calendar navigation of the DateTimePicker to months (MVVM):
+The example below demonstrates how to limit the calendar navigation of the DateTimePicker to months (MVVM).

 ###### Example